 Simplified surplus is rent minus instalment only.
 It does not include the other 11 recurring costs.
-For sub-RM 500K KL properties, the full 12-cost stack typically subtracts another RM 500 to RM 700 per month — which is why the deep dives below matter.
+For sub-RM 500K KL properties, the full 12-cost stack typically subtracts another RM 500 to RM 700 per month, which is why the worked examples below matter.

 Want to see the same 12-cost framework applied to 10 real properties from the full directory?
 Download the free 5-page sample PDF.